 Be clear about what you expect from your pattern maker.
 Is it okay if they share your designs?
 Are they able to work with your specific style/sources/budget?

-There’s a lot to finding a pattern maker, and it’s just one part of the development process.
+There’s a lot to working with a pattern maker, and it’s just one part of the development process.
 Download the production checklist we use with all of our clients to see everything you’ll need to get started – and we’ll throw in our costing template, fabric & trim directory, and development cheatsheet too.